Iskaban10/Library_Mangement_System/README.md

-This is a basic Library Management System for an educational institution written in C++.
+This is a basic Library Management System for an educational institution written in C++.<br/>
 It asks users to input their details and saves them in the form of a text file in a Database folder as well as displays the entered details.

 A demo example of the display output is as follows.... <br/>